Arjiit/100-days-of-code/log.md

 **Thoughts:** Still need more practice in Trees questions but I guess writing down different scenarios and just returning right thing forms a skeleton of a tree solution.

+**Today's Progress**: Worked on subset problem from leetcode.
+It involves backtraking.

+**Thoughts:** Came from the office late, couldn't find much time, but going to get up early to complete 2 hours.